HeTM: Transactional Memory for Heterogeneous Systems: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This work introduced the abstraction of Heteregeneous Transactional Memory (\abstraction). \hetm aims to facilitate programming of heterogeneous platforms, by abstracting the difficulties of data sharing across multiple physically separated units via the illusion of a single transaction memory shared among CPUs and (discrete) GPU(s).
+This work introduced the abstraction of Heterogeneous Transactional Memory (\abstraction). \hetm aims to facilitate programming of heterogeneous platforms, by abstracting the difficulties of data sharing across multiple physically separated units via the illusion of a single transactional memory shared among CPUs and (discrete) GPU(s).

 Besides introducing the abstract semantics and programming model of \abstraction, we presented an efficient, yet modular, implementation of the proposed abstraction, named Speculative \abstraction (\system).
-We demonstrated the efficiency of the SHeTM via an extensive quantitative study based both on synthetic benchmarks and on a porting of a popular object caching system.
+We demonstrated the efficiency of \system via an extensive quantitative study based both on synthetic benchmarks and on a popular object caching system.

-We argue that this work opens a number of novel research questions related to defining alternative semantics and designs for the \hetm abstraction.
+This work opens a number of research questions related to defining alternative semantics and designs for the \hetm abstraction.
 A specific question that we intend to investigate in the future is how to extend \sys to orchestrate the execution of multiple GPUs.

 An other interesting question is how to leverage, e.g., static code analysis~\cite{Riegel08} or on-line scheduling techniques~\cite{Diegues15, Shrink} to automatically dispatch transactions to either CPU or GPU.

 Finally, it would be interesting to evaluate \sys using a broader range of irregular applications, e.g., extending the recent work by Nelson et al.~\cite{Nelson19} that investigated the use of locking schemes to parallelize k-means on GPUs.